kameshX007/DockerDeployer/README.md

 # micro2
-micro2 runner instance as backend
+A git runner instance as backend
+- Simple CICD pipeline